Code-Institute-Submissions/FrankN88-fine-spirits_AprResub/README.md

 ## DESIGN

-The design of the website was created to be as simple and harmonious as possible, not to distract the user with too many color schemes and trying to bring the focus onto the game itself.
+The design of the website was created to be as simple and harmonious as possible, not to distract the user with too many color schemes and trying to bring the focus onto the products.

 ### **Color scheme**